mgboateng/cart-js/README.md

 This package makes it easier to add and manage a shopping cart in JavaScript application.
 Logs are stored in localStorage.

 ## Installation
-To install require the Cart module and instantiate the class to use it as below:
+To install `npm install cart-js` and require the cart-js module.
+Instantiate the class to use it as below: `npm install cart-js` then

 ```JavaScript
 const Cart = require('cart-js');